tobyhodges/fair-research-software/learners/setup.md

 ### Visual Studio Code (VS Code)
-We will use Microsoft [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as an Integrated Development Environment (IDE) to type and execute Python code and run command line and Git commands (through its integrations with the tools we have installed separately so far).
+We will use Microsoft [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as an Integrated Development Environment (IDE) to type and execute Python code and run command line terminal and Git commands (through its integrations with the tools we have installed separately so far).

 Please make sure to [download VS Code](https://code.visualstudio.com/Download) for your platform.

-#### Command Line Tool & Git Integration in VS Code
+#### Command Line Terminal & Git Integration in VS Code

-On macOS and Linux systems, VS Code will typically recognise a command line tool you already have on your system (along with all programs/commands such as Git you can run from it) and you will not need to do anything and it will be available as a "Terminal" in VS Code.
+On macOS and Linux systems, VS Code will typically recognise a command line terminal you already have on your system (along with all programs/commands such as Git you can run from it) and you will not need to do anything and it will be available as a "Terminal" in VS Code.

-On Windows, if VS Code does not automatically recognise Git Bash as a command line tool to be used as a "Terminal", installing VS Code extension "Start git-bash" should help (to view available and installed extensions, go to `View > Extensions` from the top-level menu).
+On Windows, if VS Code does not automatically recognise Git Bash as a command line terminal to be used as a "Terminal", installing VS Code extension "Start git-bash" should help (to view available and installed extensions, go to `View > Extensions` from the top-level menu).

 ![*Git Bash extension for VS Code on Window*](fig/vscode-gitbash-extension.png){ alt-text="Git Bash extension for VS Code on Windows" .image-with-shadow }

-To check the command line tool integration and that VS Code knows about different command line tool(s) installed on your system select "Terminal -> New Terminal" from the top level menu.
+To check the command line integration and that VS Code knows about different command line terminal(s) installed on your system select "Terminal -> New Terminal" from the top level menu.
 This should open a terminal window within VS Code.
-Within the terminal window, the command line tool the terminal is using is indicated towards the right of the window (e.g. in the image below, the current command line tool is `bash`).
+Within the terminal window, the type of the current terminal is indicated towards the right of the window (e.g. in the image below, the current command line terminal is `bash` - but note that you may have different terminal types installed on your machine).
-This can be changed (provided you have more command line tools installed on your machine) by clicking the "+" drop-down menu button next to the command line tool indicator.
+This can be changed (provided you have several command line terminal programmes installed on your machine) by clicking the "+" drop-down menu button next to the command line terminal indicator.
 Windows users may have "Powershell" selected by default here - you should select "Git Bash" from the list.

-You can also change the default command line tool from the same drop down menu by using the option "Select Default Profile" (so it will use that one next time you open a terminal window).
+You can also change the default command line terminal from the same drop down menu by using the option "Select Default Profile" (so it will use that one next time you open a terminal window).

 ![*Terminal window in VS Code*](episodes/fig/vscode-terminal.png){alt='Terminal window in VS Code with "Select Default Profile" option highlighted'}